namwkim/2017/wiki/validation.md

 ## Validation

-There is a problem with the process above which is not apparent at first look.
-What we have done in picking a given $d$ as the best hypothesis is that we have used the test set as a training set.
+A separate validation set is needed because what we have done in picking a given polynomial degree $d$ as the best hypothesis is that we have used the test set as a training set.
 How?

 Our process used the training set to fit for the **parameters**(values of the coefficients) of the polynomial of given degree $d$ based on minimizing the traing set error (empirical risk minimization).
 We then calculated the error on the test set at that $d$.
 If we go further and choose the best $d$ based on minimizing the test set error, we have then "fit for" $d$ on the test set.
 We will thus call $d$ a **hyperparameter** of the model.

-In this case, the test-set error will underestimate the true out-of-sample error (for a proof of this see Abu-Mostafa, Yaser S., Malik Magdon-Ismail, and Hsuan-Tien Lin.
-Learning from data.
-AMLBook, 2012.).
+In this case, the test-set error will underestimate the true out-of-sample error.
 Furthermore, we have **contaminated the test set** by fitting for $d$ on it; it is no longer a true test set.

 Thus, we must introduce a new **validation set** on which the complexity parameter $d$ is fit, and leave out a test set which we can use to estimate the true out-of-sample performance of our learner.
 The place of this set in the scheme of things is shown below: